 Academic eligibility status is the responsibility of the students.
 Students, Parents, and/or Guardians should access Infinite Campus Portal to monitor academic progress.
-Students are expected to practice during an ineligibility period unless a different improvement plan is created with the Advisor/Coach and an Administrator.
+Students are expected to practice during an ineligibility period unless a different improvement plan is created with the Advisor/Coach and an Administration or designee.